dannycab/dannycab.github.io/_posts/2023-12-01-why-i-support-utsf.md

 We need people that do and want to shape policy for the collective us.
 We need your expertise.
 We need your problems.
 We want to have a union for all of us and we are only as strong as our numbers and diversity.

 Once we begin contract negotiations, we will start to see the benefits.
-Heres's nice [summary of the benefits of unionization](https://www.aaup.org/chapter-organizing/aaup-unionism) from the AAUP.
+Here's nice [summary of the benefits of unionization](https://www.aaup.org/chapter-organizing/aaup-unionism) from the AAUP.

 There's a few things that I can guarantee if we form a union: